medbalighhamdi/Trainings.Kubernetes/README.md

 Status check workflow files are prefixed by pull-request:
 - `pull-requests_checklist-enforcer.yml`: Enforces pull creator clicked on all PR template checkboxes.
 - `pull-requests-wf-auto-assign.yml`: Auto assigns responsable teams to PRs based on the modified code.
 Very useful for mono repo setups.
 Teams are added on github organization level.
-In our case a parent team named wf-team was added with two child teams: wf-backend-- team and wf-frontend-team.
+In our case a parent team named wf-team is added with two child teams: wf-backend-team and wf-frontend-team.
 A deveops-team is also created in the same hierarchy as wf-team.
 - `pull-requests_wf-codeql-analysis.yml`: Runs CodeQL, github's security check tool.
 - `pull-requests_wf-auto-label.yml`: Add label to pull requests based on the changed file.
 Typically the weather forecast api pull requests will be labeled as backend and weather-forecast.
 Labels are very useful for PR grouping and filtering.
 - `pull-request_weather-forecast-api-status-check.yml`: Runs a dry-run for weather forecast backend API CI workflow are is later launched on develop / main pushes.